GetDutchie/brick/docs/data/models.md

 # Models

+Models are business logic unique to the app.
+Fetched by the `Repository`, and if merited by the `Repository` implementation, the `Provider`.

 ## Setup

 Every model must be decorated by an annotation and extend a base type that the repository manages: